About the Apostille Process

 If you are in Canada, you may obtain your criminal record check by either visiting a local police detachment or an agency that has been accredited by the RCMP.
 If you are outside of Canada, you must use a fingerprinting agency that has been accredited by the RCMP in order to obtain your criminal record check.
 They will digitize your ink fingerprints and submit the application on your behalf.

 You may have the criminal record check sent directly to our office to save time.
-We can then notify you that it has arrived and begin the authentication and legalization process.
+We can then notify you that it has arrived and begin the apostille process.

 We cannot produce a Canadian criminal record check for you, but we can certainly assist you in finding an accredited agency in Canada who can submit your application.
-To speed up the authentication and legalization process, you may request to have your criminal record check sent directly to our office when it is issued.
-This way, you won’t have to wait while it is delivered to you to then turn around and re-send it to us for authentication and legalization.
+To speed up the apostille process, you may request to have your criminal record check sent directly to our office when it is issued.
+This way, you won’t have to wait while it is delivered to you to then turn around and re-send it to us for apostille.

 Contact our friendly staff to discuss your options.
-We specialize in helping you authenticate and legalize your criminal record check, which is often necessary when you are using your document outside of Canada.
+We specialize in helping you apostille your criminal record check, which is often necessary when you are using your document outside of Canada.

 RCMP Certified Criminal Record Checks take 7-10 business days to be issued by the RCMP headquarters.
 They are shipped by Canada Post regular mail to the mailing address you provided on your application.
 If you have ordered a criminal record check from your local police, the processing time may vary from 1 – 7 days.

 You can certainly have the criminal record check sent directly to IDC to save time.
-Contact us to discuss the authentication and legalization of your criminal record check.
+Contact us to discuss the apostille of your criminal record check.